Speech-Language Pathology/Audiology Assistant Bill Updates

 MSHA welcomes respectful dialogue and inquiries about the Assistant Bill.
-To email the MSHA President with comments
+To email Shelby Midboe, MSHA Public Policy Chair, with comments

 and concerns, please click below.